BTMX 1-Day Trading Volume Hits $70,882.00 (BTMX)

-BTMX (BTMX) traded flat against the US dollar during the twenty-four hour period ending at 7:00 AM Eastern on April 20th.
-One BTMX coin can now be purchased for about $0.46 or 0.00001156 BTC on popular cryptocurrency exchanges.
-Over the last week, BTMX has traded flat against the US dollar.
-BTMX has a market cap of $345.10 million and approximately $70,882.00 worth of BTMX was traded on exchanges in the last 24 hours.
+BTMX (BTMX) traded flat against the dollar during the 24 hour period ending at 19:00 PM Eastern on April 21st.
+One BTMX coin can currently be bought for about $0.46 or 0.00001156 BTC on popular cryptocurrency exchanges.
+In the last week, BTMX has traded flat against the dollar.
+BTMX has a market cap of $345.10 million and $70,882.00 worth of BTMX was traded on exchanges in the last day.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.